 The Massachusetts Puritans fled England in the 1620s partly because the king and nobles were oppressing them.
 In the 1640s, English Puritans under Oliver Cromwell rebelled, took over the government, and killed the king.
 The nobles not unreasonably started looking to get the heck out.

-Virginia had been kind of a wreck ever since most of the original Jamestown settlers had mostly died of disease.
+Virginia had been kind of a wreck ever since the original Jamestown settlers had mostly died of disease.
 Governor William Berkeley, a noble himself, decided the colony could reinvent itself as a destination for refugee nobles, and told them it would do everything possible to help them maintain the position of oppressive supremacy to which they were accustomed.
 The British nobility was sold.
 The Cavaliers – the nobles who had fought and lost the English Civil War – fled to Virginia.
-Historians who cross-checking Virginian immigrant lists against English records find that of Virginians whose opinions on the War were known, 98% were royalists.
-They were overwhelming Anglican, mostly from agrarian southern England, and all related to each other in the incestuous way of nobility everywhere: “it is difficult to think of any ruling elite that has been more closely interrelated since the Ptolemies”.
+Historians cross-checking Virginian immigrant lists against English records find that of Virginians whose opinions on the War were known, 98% were royalists.
+They were overwhelmingly Anglican, mostly from agrarian southern England, and all related to each other in the incestuous way of nobility everywhere: “it is difficult to think of any ruling elite that has been more closely interrelated since the Ptolemies”.
 There were twelve members of Virginia’s royal council; in 1724 “all without exception were related to one another by blood or marriage…as late as 1775, every member of that august body was descended from a councilor who had served in 1660”.

 These aristocrats didn’t want to do their own work, so they brought with them tens of thousands of indentured servants; more than 75% of all Virginian immigrants arrived in this position.
 Some of these people came willingly on a system where their master paid their passage over and they would be free after a certain number of years; others were sent by the courts as punishments; still others were just plain kidnapped.
 The gender ratio was 4:1 in favor of men, and there were entire English gangs dedicated to kidnapping women and sending them to Virginia, where they fetched a high price.
 Needless to say, these people came from a very different stratum than their masters or the Puritans.